stoeps13/connections-doc/source/admin/customize/t_customize_new_template.md

             }
         ```

+        !!! note
-        **Note:** The sender information that you customize here will overwrite the previously defined email addresses at: [Defining valid administrator email addresses](../admin/t_admin_act_managing_notifications.md).
+    The sender information that you customize here will overwrite the previously defined email addresses at: [Defining valid administrator email addresses](../admin/t_admin_act_managing_notifications.md).

 -   To customize the **placement of the Connections application name** in the subject line: